badlydrawnrob/elm-playground/README.md

 This is the killer.
 If I step away from programming for a few weeks, you really feel the rust gathering.
 This repository is a testing ground for all things Elm, and it's a year-long learning curve to get building.

-There's plenty of [javascript guides](https://eloquentjavascript.net/) out there, so this repository focuses on a statically typed functional style that turns you into a good programmer.
+There's plenty of [javascript guides](https://eloquentjavascript.net/) out there, so here the focus is on a statically typed functional style that turns you into a good programmer.
 For a study aid, you can use [Anki flashcards](https://github.com/badlydrawnrob/anki) and [these handy guides](https://github.com/badlydrawnrob/anki/discussions/123) to get you started.
 It's great for revision, but no substitute for _building_ things.

 ## Beginners